LatticeQCD/AnalysisToolbox/README.md

 To learn about the code in more detail, especially learning how to contribute, please have a look [the documentation](https://latticeqcd.github.io/LatticeToolbox).

+To whet your appetite, we advertise briefly here some features of the LatticeToolbox:
+- **General statistics:** Jackknife, bootstrap, Gaussian bootstrap, error propagation, estimate integrated autocorrelation time, and curve fitting with and without Bayesian priors.
+We stress that these methods are useful generally, independent of physics contexts.
+- **QCD physics:** Hadron resonance gas model, HotQCD equation of state, QCD beta function, physical constants, and critical exponents for various univesality classes.
+These methods are useful for QCD phenomenology, independent of lattice contexts.
+- **Lattice physics:** Continuum-limit extrapolation, Polyakov loop observables, SU(3) gauge fields, reading in gauge fields, and the static quark-antiquark potential.
+These methods rather target 4-$d$ lattice QCD.

 ## Getting help and bug reports